unicef/magasin/magsh/README.md

 `magsh` is a docker image based on debian that includes all the commands required to install and admin magasin (kubectl, helm, mc (MinIO client) and mag-cli).

-To install magasin, you need to have some pre-requisites.
-Though the installer, sets them up on your behalf, you may prefer not to install them on your computer.
-Instead of installing all these dependencies, you can just use this prebuilt Docker image and when you run it it will open a bash shell that has all the common commands used to manage a magasin instance.
+To install _magasin_, certain prerequisites are required.
+While the magasin installer can automatically set them up for you, you may opt not to install them directly on your computer.
+Alternatively, you can utilize `magsh`, a prebuilt Docker image that contains all the necessary dependencies and commands to install and manage _magasin_.

-The image is run as `root` user.
+Simply running this Docker image will launch a bash shell equipped with all the common commands needed to manage a _magasin_ instance.
+This approach offers a convenient way to set up your environment and manage your _magasin_ instance without the need of installing the dependencies in you own computer.

 ## Running the pre-built Docker image